AdobeDocs/commerce-php/src/pages/developer/cache/partial/database-caching.md

 Use the following steps:

-1. If you haven't done so already, log in to the Magento server as, or switch to, the [file system owner].
+1. If you haven't done so already, log in to the application server as, or switch to, the [file system owner].
 1. Clear the current cache directories:

    ```bash